yukulehe/gazpar2mqtt/README.md

 # Informations

-Important :
-- The tool is still under development, various functions may disappear or be modified.
+Important : the tool is still under development, various functions may disappear or be modified.
-- GRDF website has a new design since 23/11/2021.
-We have redesign the app.
-A lot of work remains.
-All previous functionalities could not be performed.

 ## Changelogs :